MalWalters/ghc-recruitment.github.io/_pages/services.md

 ## Our Services

 At GHC both clients and candidates can appreciate our unique standards of service.
+We take the steps to ensure each recruitment assignment is effectively resourced to meet both client requirements and candidate expectations.

-We take the steps to ensure each recruitment assignment is resourced effectively to meet both client requirements and candidate expectations.
+At GHC both clients and candidates can appreciate our unique standards of service.
+We take the steps to ensure each recruitment assignment is effectively resourced to meet both client requirements and candidate expectations.

 At GHC we offer:

   - Experienced consultants with demonstrated understanding of the complexity of your business sector
   - Access to quality locally and/or globally sourced candidates that are suitable for your business requirements
   - Transparency of the recruitment lifecycle – ”end to end”
-  - Access to high calibre professionals faster than our competitors ( Competitive “time to fill” placements) *
+  - Access to high calibre professionals faster than our competitors ( Competitive “time to fill” placements)
-  - Access to niche candidates for highly specialised roles ( access to qualified , effectively sourced alternative talent) *
+  - Access to niche candidates for highly specialised roles ( access to qualified , effectively sourced  talent)
   - Invoice accuracy- detailed coverage of each recruitment assignment
   - Offering of tailored assignments ( lowering your talent acquisition costs) *
   - Effective risk managed recruitment service with a well governed process *